CELO, global industrial fasteners and screw manufacturer

 To make the most out of this test, adequate knowledge and proper understanding of the information provided by the torque curve are required.

-The curve below depicted corresponds to tightening of REMFORM® screw diameter 6 on PBT+30GF plastic part.
+The curve below depicted corresponds to tightening of REMFORM® screw diameter 6 in PBT+30GF plastic part.

 Threading zone: corresponds to torque and angle values until the head of the screw touches the cover part.
 The following parameters are to be considered: